Tax Sale Information

 - Second installment - May 10

-If the legal owners or mortgages of property do not redeem the property within four years from the date of the sale, holders of Certificates of Purchase can apply for a tax deed by submitting an application showing that they have complied with strict notice requirements.
-If all requirements have been met, the Certificate of Purchase holder will be given a tax deed to the property.
+If the legal owners or mortgagees of a property do not redeem the property within four years from the date of the sale, holders of Certificates of Purchase may apply for a tax deed by submitting an application exhibiting that they have complied with statutory notice requirements.
+If all requirements have been met, the application will be approved, and the Certificate of Purchase holder will be given a tax deed to the property.

 ** Carbon County Treasurer's office cannot assist in assuring the form is completed correctly.
 Carbon County Treasurer's office is not authorized to provide legal advice, nor answer questions pertaining to legal issues.